Post-pandemic Vacation: How Can You Plan It Now?

 Trip #3: Road trip

 There’s nothing like packing your stuff in your car and hitting the road with your friends.
-Whether driving for a few hours to nearby locations or driving through different states, many people sure do miss those road trips.
+Many people sure do miss those road trips, whether driving for a few hours to nearby locations or driving through different states.

 Trip #4: See the world

-Trip #5: Be a tourist in your own state
+Trip #5: Be a tourist in your state

 If you’re from Alaska, take one of those fishing charter services.
-If you’re a NY local and have never been to Liberty Island, go see the place.
-Don’t be a stranger in your own state.
+If you’re a NY local and, have never been to Liberty Island, see the place.
+Don’t be a stranger in your state.
 Each state has plenty to offer, so don’t miss out on them.

 Trip #6: Go to Vegas